tayian/ip/docs/README.md

 ### Task Management
 Glen makes managing your tasks a breeze.
 You can easily add, edit, and mark tasks as complete.

-### Contact Management
-Effortlessly manage your contacts with Glen.
-Add, remove, and list your contacts quickly.

 ### Deadlines and Reminders (Coming Soon)
 Never miss an important date or task with Glen's upcoming deadlines and reminders feature.